SUN RUN

 The BC Cancer Foundation raises funds for BC Cancer to support world-leading scientists and clinicians across the province — as they advance global innovation and accelerate access for all British Columbians to cutting edge cancer care, close to home.
 As the largest philanthropic funder of cancer research and care in the province, our donors fuel hope for the 80,000 patients per year who depend on BC Cancer.
 Every dollar we raise stays in B.C., advancing breakthroughs and innovation across BC Cancer’s research programs and six world-class centers.

-The BC Epilepsy Society is a provincially incorporated non-profit organization and a federally registered charitable organization dedicated to supporting the over 50,000 people living with epilepsy in BC and their families, friends, and loved ones.
-We welcome all people living with and affected by epilepsy in BC into an epilepsy community that provides information, advocacy, and support.
-We also work to raise awwareness of epilepsy and decrease the stigma asociated with epilepsy in the community.
-Your generous support allows to incredible work to continue.
+The BC Epilepsy Society is a non-profit charitable organization that supports the over 50,000 people living with epilepsy in BC and their families, friends, and loved ones by welcoming them into an epilepsy community that provide information, awareness, advocacy, and support.
+We also work to raise awareness of epilepsy in the community.
+Your generous support allows this incredible work to continue.

 At the Family Network for Deaf Children (FNDC), we believe the true challenge for Deaf and Hard of Hearing (DHH) children isn’t the inability to hear – it’s language deprivation.
 When DHH children lack access to language, they miss out on critical opportunities for connection and growth leading to a lifetime of barriers.